 Later today, hundreds of kids at six elementary, middle, and high schools in Utah will take a break from their normal classes and get three-hour crash course on coding.
 The praise-worthy experiment is part of an ongoing philanthropic effort by technology online education company Pluralsight aimed at giving kids early access to the worlds of Web and software development.

-Pluralsight’s founders recognize that the future of the tech industry, and of our economy, is heavily reliant upon the availability of capable software developers, and have took the unusual step of developing free content aimed at kids.
+Pluralsight’s founders recognize that the future of the tech industry, and of our economy, is heavily reliant upon the availability of capable software developers, and have taken the unusual step of developing free content aimed at kids.
 The initial three courses are titled Learning Programming Scratch (a kid-focused programming language developed by MIT), Android Beginner App Inventor, and Teaching Kids Programming, which covers the basics of C# (C-sharp), Microsoft Visual Studio, and Java.
 Each course is two to four hours in length, broken down into five to eight modules and is suitable for learners 10 years old and up.
 The company is currently working to release additional courses including

 Initially, this content was delivered by its members in their own homes, to their own kids.
 But with overwhelming positive feedback in that arena, the company began exploring ways to get the content in front of more eager students and to help close the coding education gap in the school system.